rkwm713/powerup/README.md

 ## Support

-For issues, questions, or feature requests, please create an issue in the repository or contact the development team.
+For issues, questions, or feature requests, please create an issue in the repository.

 ---

-**Note**: This Power-Up requires a server to handle email sending and scheduled reporting.
-For development, you can run the server locally.
-For production use, deploy to a cloud service like Heroku, Railway, or similar.
+**🔥 New in This Version**: Complete board-wide redesign!
+Now track activity across your entire board with a comprehensive dashboard, instant report generation, and improved analytics.
+No more card-by-card tracking - get the full picture of your team's productivity at a glance.